Introduction

 Electrospinning is a versatile technique that extrudes a polymer solution in a high-voltage field to fabricate fibers on the micro to nanoscales.
 Unlike other fiber production techniques, electrospinning can easily tune the fiber diameter (100 nanometers to a few micrometers), mechanical properties, and chemical functionality.
 While this technology shows promise within research settings, it is often believed that the process is not scalable and therefore not appropriate for industrial applications.

 Electrospinning is a viable technique for scaling up the production of fiber mats for commercial applications.
-This was recently demonstrated by Bionicia during the Covid-19 era when electrospun N99 facemasks were fabricated with a production rate of 270,000 masks per day.
+This was recently demonstrated by Bionicia during the Covid-19 era when electrospun N95 facemasks were fabricated with a production rate of about 300,000 masks per day.
 When increasing the throughput of electrospinning from a benchtop research grade instrument to a higher throughput production scale system, several key parameters must be tuned to fabricate consistently high-quality fibers.
 The key parameters to consider are solution properties, environmental conditions, applied voltages, flow rate, needles, and collectors.

 Electrospinning Solution Properties: